ebu/ebu-tt-live-toolkit/README.md

 =============

 Windows is not the best friend of Makefiles.
 So there is a make.bat file for those who would like to develop using Windows.
 Assuming python 2.7 and virtualenv is installed and are on the PATH.
+To build the project you will also need node.js.
+Please read the instructions for your system [here](https://nodejs.org/en/download/package-manager/).
+Then run :

     make

 This will make sure a virtual environment is created and activated and installs all the tools into it.

 After that the following command should work: